brookhong/DBGPavim/README.markdown

     </pre>

 ## Python debugging
-DBGPavim is both a DBGP protocol server and VIM debugger backend, it can help to debug Python code.
+DBGPavim is both a DBGP protocol server and VIM debugger backend, so it can help to debug Python code.

 I haved tried it with --
 * Komodo Python Remote Debugging Client --Python 2.7 - MacVim 7.3 @ Mac OS X 10.8